the3deer/android-3D-model-viewer/README.md

 As this is my first android app and Im still learning the OpenGL 2.0 language, it is highly probable that there are bugs;
 but I will try to continue improving the app and adding more features.
-So please send me your comments, suggestions or complains by opening an [issue](https://github.com/the3deer/android-3D-model-viewer/issues) or email me to andresoviedo@gmail.com.
+So please send me your comments, suggestions or complains by opening an [issue](https://github.com/the3deer/android-3D-model-viewer/issues).

 The app comes with some included 3D models that have different licenses.